TheJunkler/Microcontroller-Sensor-Graphing/README.md

 ![serialMonitor](https://user-images.githubusercontent.com/52724843/109443267-58e1ad00-79f7-11eb-9d21-92ab7725723b.gif)

 As you can see, when light is applied to the sensor the ADC reading shoots up to the 650 range and when removed drops back down to around 400

+### Java Programming
+With a stream of serial now text available, I then created a java program to take the data stream from the arduino (via the used USB port) and plot the data in real-time to a graph.